ARMecha/ARMecha-Firmware/README.md

 # ARMecha-Firmware
 A keyboard firmware written in Rust and C++ made specifically for ARM chips, aiming to natively support SONiX / eVision chips too!

-This project is based on [riskable's keyberon fork](https://github.com/riskable/keyberon) as source for the Rust core of the firmware!
+ARMecha-Firmware uses [a fork TeXitoi's keyberon](https://github.com/ARMecha/keyberon) as the Rust core!